Provide Fair, Competitive and Transparent Reward and Recognition

 HKEX is committed to achieving a high standard of occupational safety and health as set out in its Occupational Safety and Health Policy which is included in the HKEX Human Resources Manual (see Key Policies and Guidelines for HKEX Employees).
 In view of the Group’s business nature, we do not consider any employees who are involved in occupational activities that have a high incidence or high risk of specific diseases.
 Hence, we do not have any formal agreements with any trade unions covering occupational health and safety.

 Any issues in relation to the occupational health and safety of the Group will be brought to the ESG Committee by the Chief Executive as and when necessary.
 At the LME, a health and safety report is reviewed by its Executive Committee which comprises a number of senior executives, including the LME’s chief executive.
-The Human Resources Division and the Corporate Real Estate and Facilities Management Department oversee the occupational safety and health matters of the Group.
-Occupational health and safety-related accidents in the workplace have to be reported to the Human Resources Division.
+The Human Resources Department and the Corporate Services Department oversee the occupational safety and health matters of the Group.
+Occupational health and safety-related accidents in the workplace have to be reported to the Human Resources Department.
 While a formal joint management-worker committee specific to occupational health and safety was not set up within the Group, the above mentioned structures ensure that the employees within the Group can raise any occupational health and safety-related issues, including training programmes, through different channels from time to time.

 In addition, we have engaged external professional service providers to support employees at work and outside work through the Employee Assistance Programme.
 The programme includes a 24-hour hotline, face-to-face counselling, clinical psychology service and critical incident management service which aims to help employees resolve personal issues that may adversely impact their work performance, attendance, and/or conduct, and to provide a mechanism for handling employee grievances.